The PSA test is a blood test that measures the amount of prostate specific antigen (PSA) in your blood. It can help to diagnose prostate cancer.

 - having had a prostate biopsy in the last 6 weeks

-There are different guidelines about how long to wait between these activities and having a PSA test.
+There are different guidelines about how long you should wait between these activities and having a PSA test.
 Ask your doctor what they recommend.

 Free and bound PSA

-- bound – attached to a protein in the blood
+- bound – attached to other proteins in the blood

-If you’re over 50 and want to have a PSA test you can ask your doctor.
-There are risks to having this test that your doctor can discuss with you, this will help you make a decision about whether to have the test.
+If you’re over 50 and want to have a PSA test, you can ask your GP.
+There are possible risks to having this test that your doctor can discuss with you.
+They will help you make a decision about whether to have the test.